 → Talk openly about mental wellbeing and how getting outdoors can impact it.

-We have met some amazing people over the past few years.
-It's been our favourite thing about building BearMade.
-We are so excited to keep growing this special community.
+We have met so many amazing people over the past few years.
+It's been our favourite thing about building BearMade and we are so excited to keep growing this special community.

 We are on a very exciting journey.
 Thank you for being a part of it.
 If you want to be kept up to date with our progress then you can sign up to our newsletter below.